GEFA Reduces Interest Rate for Energy, Land and Water Conservation Projects

 ATLANTA - The Georgia Environmental Finance Authority (GEFA) today announced that all eligible energy, land, and water conservation projects will receive a 1 percent interest rate reduction.
 Previously, the interest rate reduction only applied to loans for water conservation projects.

-Eligible energy, land and water conservation projects may now receive a 1 percent interest rate reduction below the prevailing interest rate for the program through which it’s funded – Georgia Fund, Clean Water State Revolving Fund or Drinking Water State Revolving Fund.
+An eligible energy, land or water conservation project may now receive a 1 percent interest rate reduction below the prevailing interest rate for the program through which it’s funded – Georgia Fund, Clean Water State Revolving Fund or Drinking Water State Revolving Fund.

 Over the last seven years, GEFA has provided more than $79 million in low-interest financing for water conservation projects.